This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 One of my favorite aspects of living in south Texas is the beautiful citrus.
 The cities and towns are surrounded by groves, and the variety is amazing!
 January brings blood oranges, and their gorgeous vermilion hue is perfect for Valentine's Day...
 Don't you agree?

 I love pork and citrus.
+You’ll see this combination in these tacos, and this sous vide pork tenderloin.
 When I started putting this recipe together in my mind, pork seemed the perfect protein with the citrus.
-I often google ingredients - partly for confirmation that my idea isn't too far out of the main stream, but also to make sure there aren't already a million recipes out there.
+I often google ingredients – partly for confirmation that my idea isn’t too far out of the main stream, but also to make sure there aren’t already a million recipes out there.

-So, the Roast Pork Loin with Blood Orange Mostarda provided the inspiration for my Instant Pot Pork Roast With Blood Oranges, though they are 2 very different dishes.
+So, the Roast Pork Loin with Blood Orange Mostarda provided the inspiration for my Mediterranean Instant Pot Pork Roast, though they are 2 very different dishes.
 I chose to use my Instant Pot rather than my oven.
-The sauce is created with blood oranges and garlic that roast with vegetables and the cooking liquid from the pressure cooker.
+The sauce is created with blood oranges and garlic that roasts with vegetables and the cooking liquid from the pressure cooker.
 My sauce is more tart than sweet (I reduced the amount of sweeteners), and it is slightly thickened with cornstarch rather than cooked down to a syrup.

 I used the roasted blood oranges in the sauce, and garnished the plate with fresh oranges.
 The brussels sprouts, sweet potato, and multi-colored new potatoes paired well with the orange sauce, but feel free to make substitutions.
 The roasted vegetables cook in about the same amount of time as the pork...
 A truly elegant meal in under an hour!